alexlop29/build-a-reservation-api/README.md

 # 🚧 To Do

+Current:

-- Working on schemas, models
+- Working on tests!

 - Work on controllers
 - Work on tests
 - Add indexes on the models